 major scale learn guitar

-Previous articles in this series – strongly recommended to read these first!
+See the previous articles on Music Theory – strongly recommended to read these first!

 The Major Scale